Storing Mycotoxin-Affected Corn Grain

 CPN-2004

-The fungi that cause several corn ear rot diseases produce mycotoxins, chemical substances that can be dangerous to humans and livestock.
-If you have corn affected by ear rots, there are important management steps to take to limit your losses.
+The fungi that cause several corn ear rot diseases can produce mycotoxins, which are chemical substances that can be dangerous to humans and livestock.
+Corn affected by ear rots requires important management steps to limit yield losses and reduce mycotoxin concentrations.

-This publication outlines how to manage stored grain affected by mycotoxins.
+This publication outlines how to manage stored corn grain affected by mycotoxins.

 Harvest Diseased Grain First

-After corn reaches maturity, farmers often allow the crop to dry down in the field to save on drying costs.
-However, the presence of ear rot diseases should influence harvest timing.
-The fungi that cause ear rot diseases can continue to grow, spread, and produce mycotoxins even after corn reaches maturity.
+Once corn reaches maturity, farmers may leave the crop to dry down in the field to save on drying costs.
+However, the presence of ear rot diseases should be a key consideration when determining harvest timing.
+The fungi that cause ear rot diseases can continue to grow, spread, and produce mycotoxins both after corn reaches maturity and during storage if grain is not dry.

-The most common mycotoxins associated with ear rots are deoxynivalenol (associated with Gibberella ear rot), fumonisins (associated with Fusarium ear rot), and aflatoxin (associated with Aspergillus ear rot) (Figure 1).
-If you find Aspergillus ear rot, Fusarium ear rot, or Gibberella ear rot during pre-harvest scouting, harvest the affected fields first and immediately dry the grain to levels that stop the fungus from growing and producing mycotoxins.
+The most common mycotoxins associated with ear rots are aflatoxin (associated with Aspergillus ear rot), fumonisins (associated with Fusarium ear rot), and deoxynivalenol (associated with Gibberella ear rot) (Figure 1).
+If Aspergillus ear rot, Fusarium ear rot, or Gibberella ear rot are detected during pre-harvest scouting, or if significant insect or bird damage is observed, prioritize harvesting affected fields first.
+Immediately dry the grain to moisture levels that prevent fungal growth and mycotoxin production.

 Figure 1.
 Corn with Aspergillus ear rot.